Brave New World

-Brave New World is a dystopian novel by English author Aldous Huxley, written in 1931 and published in 1932.
+Brave New World is a dystopian novel by English author Aldous Huxley, written in 1931, and published in 1932.
 Largely set in a futuristic World State, whose citizens are environmentally engineered into an intelligence-based social hierarchy, the novel anticipates huge scientific advancements in reproductive technology, sleep-learning, psychological manipulation and classical conditioning that are combined to make a dystopian society which is challenged by the story's protagonist.
 Huxley followed this book with a reassessment in essay form, Brave New World Revisited (1958), and with his final novel, Island (1962), the utopian counterpart.
-This novel is often compared to George Orwell's Nineteen Eighty-Four (1949).
+This novel is often used as a companion piece, or inversion counterpart to George Orwell's Nineteen Eighty-Four (1949).